apache/submarine/dev-support/cicd/HowToRelease.md

 gpg --keyserver pgp.mit.edu --send-keys <your publish key RSA string like B3097AC in the above cmd output>
 gpg --refresh-keys --keyserver pgp.mit.edu

-# adding your key to the submarine KEYS (Only PMCs has permission)
+# ask for PMC’s help to sign the key and add your key to the submarine KEYS (Only PMCs has permission).
+The PMC should do
+gpg --keyserver pgp.mit.edu --recv-key <the release manager's public key id like B3097AC >
+gpg --sign-key <the release manager's public key id>
 svn co --depth immediates https://dist.apache.org/repos/dist apache-dist cd apache-dist svn update --set-depth infinity release/submarine